Skip to content

 • If you are 18-29, you may be eligible for the Age-based Discount, which means you can save up to 10% per year on Hospital Cover.

-• Your income: if your income is $144,000 or less, you may be eligible for the Private Health Insurance Rebate, which gives you a discount on:
+• Your income.
+If your income is $151,000 or less, you may be eligible for the Private Health Insurance Rebate, which gives you a premium reduction on:

 • Hospital Cover